src-d/hercules/README.md

 parsed.
 However, most of the repositories are parsed within a minute.
 1. To speed-up yaml parsing
    ```
+   # Debian, Ubuntu
-   apt-get install yaml-cpp-dev
+   apt install libyaml-dev
-   #or
+   # macOS
    brew install yaml-cpp libyaml

-   #you might need to re-install pyyaml for changs to take effect
+   # you might need to re-install pyyaml for changes to make effect
    pip uninstall pyyaml
    pip --no-cache-dir install pyyaml
    ```